SanicTK2/iidxguide/docs/a_tips.md

 The idea is that -- given the same green number -- if the play field is too small, the spacing between notes are compressed vertically, making it harder to differentiate between them.

+**Typically, players cover about 5%-40% of the screen.** If more than 50% of your screen is covered, strongly consider reducing it.

 Source: [https://the-safari.com/3103](https://the-safari.com/3103)

 ### Re-evaluate your green number